-- Inclusion of the following (Dutch) text in their communications: 'xxx is een erkende studentenorganisatie van de <EUR Logo>'.
+• Inclusion of the following (Dutch) text in their communications: 'xxx is een erkende studentenorganisatie van de <EUR Logo>'.
 The text in English is 'xxx is a recognised student organisation of <logo EUR>'.
-Use of the official EUR house style is not permitted. - Advice relating to press and media contacts.
+Use of the official EUR house style is not permitted.

-- Recognised, faculty-related and educationally complementary student organisations may request permanent office space to be paid for by the faculty.
+- A recognized student organization may request written and reasoned advice from the Executive Board for the attention of the Director of the Marketing & Communication Department in the area of press and media contacts.
+Recognised, faculty-related and educationally complementary student organisations may request permanent office space to be paid for by the faculty.
 The granting of such a request depends on the relevant faculty's options for accommodation.
 Charges for the means of communication required for the working space are payable by the relevant student organisation. - The other recognised student organisations without any housing of their own outside Campus Woudestein or the Erasmus MC may submit a request for permanent office space, free of charge, for use in accordance with the applicable university rules.
 The granting of such request depends on EUR's options for accommodation for general use.
 Charges for the means of communication required for the working space are payable by the relevant student organisation. - A recognised student organisation may submit a request for a management grant in a lump sum form.
 Decision-making on this depends on compliance with the conditions laid down in the Appendix of the Financial support fund Regulations entitled 'Determination of the number of grant months for management activities'.